Buxtehude: Tourism

 Christmas market is held in the month of December in the Altstadt area with the highlight being mulled wine and bratwurst stalls.
 Various music concerts are also held at the St. Peter's square on the weekend before Christmas.

+Sport

+The handball club Buxtehuder SV plays in the women's Bundesliga and have won the DHB-Pokal on two occasions.